opengisch/qdmtk/README.md

 ### GDAL/GEOS paths

-Depending on your environment, you may need to manually specify paths to GDAL and GEOS libraries.
-This can be done with env variables.
+When used within QGIS, Spatial libraries should be found, but when running this as standalone, you may need to manually specify paths to GDAL and GEOS libraries.
+This can be done with the following env variables.
 ```
 # Windows Powershell
 $Env:GDAL_LIBRARY_PATH = "C:\OSGeo4W\bin\gdal302.dll"